 Two Problems of Policy and Politics

-The above statement eludes to two [obvious once you get it] problems.
+The above statement alludes to two problems.

 Definitions of Public Policy, Politics, and Policy Analysis

-- Public Policy can be defined as, “specific actionable rules like written laws and unofficial policies (like the Monroe Doctrine)” or “courses of action, regulatory measures, laws, and funding priorities concerning a given topic promoted by a governmental entity or its representatives”.
+Public Policy can be defined as, “specific actionable rules like written laws and unofficial policies like the Monroe Doctrine” or “courses of action, regulatory measures, laws, and funding priorities concerning a given topic promoted by a governmental entity or its representatives.”

-- Politics can be defined as, “the art of statesmanship” or “the art of decision making, debating the ideological aspects of government, and political dealmaking within the state”.
+Politics can be defined as, “the art of statesmanship” or “the art of decision making, debating the ideological aspects of government, and political dealmaking within the state.”

-So then, politicians and policy analysts work together to create the best policies that they can muster, given the political system.
+Politicians and policy analysts work together to create the best policies that they can muster, given the political system.

-Note here, I didn’t say “create the best policy”, I said “create the best policy they can… given the political system”.
+Note here, I didn’t say “create the best policy,” I said, “create the best policy they can… given the political system.”

 1-2 Policy Analysis Context PA.
-Policy analysis is “analytical” and “fact-based”, unlike politics which can be driven by more subjective principles and the realities of party politics and public opinion.
+Policy analysis is “analytical” and “fact-based,” unlike politics which can be driven by more subjective principles and the realities of party politics and public opinion.

-TIP: Loosely speaking, Aristotle called a city-state a Polis and the ideal-city state a Polity.
+TIP: Loosely speaking, Aristotle called a city-state a Polis and the ideal city-state a Polity.
 In these terms, you can think of politics as the art of state and policy making and analysis as the science of the state.